-Caffeine can cause tremors, panic attacks, and insomnia when taken with antidepressants that are SSRIs (selective serotonin re-uptake inhibitors).
+She reports that caffeine can cause tremors, panic attacks, and insomnia when taken with antidepressants that are SSRIs (selective serotonin re-uptake inhibitors).

 Caffeine should be avoided when taking breathing medications that contain the stimulant xanthine.

-When caffeine is used with ADHD medications like Adderall and Ritalin, it increases nervousness, irritability, insomnia and heart rhythm abnormalities.
+When caffeine is used with ADHD medications like Adderall and Ritalin, it increases nervousness, irritability, insomnia, and heart rhythm abnormalities.

 Added caffeine is synthetically manufactured in pharmaceutical plants from chemical precursors like urea and chloroacetic acid.

 Our Brain PowerUp Guide is yours FREE when you subscribe to our world-class information on brain health & performance.

 It is usually made in China or sometimes in India or Germany.

 Journalist and self-proclaimed caffeine addict Murray Carpenter, author of Caffeinated: How Our Daily Habit Helps, Hurts, and Hooks Us, traveled to China to check out the world’s largest caffeine plant while doing research for his book.

 It was not the high-tech facility he imagined.